 - Standalone clientsWindows, Linux, macOS, Android, iOS

-Nevertheless, it’s adding features fast in an effort to appeal to both home and business users.
 But is that enough for it to rank as one of the best password manager options?
+Here are my thoughts.

 Free NordPass users can store as many passwords as they like and access them from as many devices as they need to, but only one device can be logged in at a time.
-In addition, password sharing and emergency access features aren’t available to free users, and neither are various password strength and breach-checking assessment tools.
+In addition, password sharing, file storage and emergency access features aren’t available to free users, and neither are various password strength and breach-checking assessment tools.

-- Desktop app needs internet for password access
+- Desktop app needs internet and account login for password access

 - Support for two-factor authentication